 - When and how will I be informed about the decision of the jury?

-- The announcement of the jury’s decision follows the application deadline by roughly 6 weeks.
+- The announcement of the jury’s decision follows the application deadline by roughly six weeks.
 Applicants are informed by email.
-Normally there are more applications received than funds available, and Musicboard is not obliged to explain its decision.
-There is no legal entitlement to funding.
+Normally there are more applications received than funds available, and there is no legal entitlement to funding.
+Musicboard is not obliged to explain the jury’s decision.

 - I have received funding approval – what’s next?

 - Since some time has passed since the application was submitted, grantees should first check if the project can be realised as planned, or if any adaptations need to be made.
 If the granted funding is now less than stated in the application, grantees must provide an updated financial plan.
 If there are changes in project staffing, venues or time frame, these changes must be communicated to Musicboard.
 All such changes must be approved by Musicboard.
-If the detailed project description and financial plan are up to date and have been approved, for the purposes of the grant contract they are considered legally binding, and are sent to the grantees with a number of attachments and notes, as for example the General Auxiliary Regulations for Project Funding (›Allgemeinen Nebenbestimmungen für Zuwendungen zur Projektförderung‹, also known as ›ANBest-P‹).
-The funding monies can only be paid out after the signed grant contract and other documents are returned to Musicboard Berlin.
+If the detailed project description and financial plan are up to date and have been approved, for the purposes of the grant contract they are considered legally binding, and are sent to the grantees with a number of attachments and notes.
+The funding can only be paid out after the signed grant contract and other documents are returned to Musicboard Berlin.
 The documents will include a so-called Mittelabruf (»retrieval of funds«) in which grantees can supply data about installment payments that will be matched to the funding request.
 After transfer, the installment must be used within the next two months.
 Please take note that Musicboard Berlin can only issue funds after own and further third-party resources have been used.
 For requesting funding payments, a bank account must be created that is in the name of the official grantee and will solely be used for expenditures on the project.

 - When may I start the project?

-- Our contractual agreement specifies that any project-related analog or digital release about the project, the funding by, the logo of and the name of Musicboard Berlin must be all be indicated.
-The relevant logo can be found under Forms and Templates.
+- The funding contract specifies that any project-related analog or digital release about the project, the funding by, the logo of and the name of Musicboard Berlin must be indicated.
+This applies also to activities on social media channels.
+The logo package with guidelines can be found under Forms and Templates.
 The preferred wording is »funded by Musicboard Berlin GmbH«.
 Releases or publications must be approved in advance by Musicboard.
 For live performances, a poster or banner of Musicboard should be displayed.
 We ask to receive timely notice of your request for these materials.
-In general, it is important that you keep us regularly informed about the progress of your project, and that you advise us of changes and last-minute details such as venue or performance times.
+In general, it is important that you keep us regularly informed about the progress of your project, and that you advise us of events dates as well as changes and last-minute details such as venue or performance times.
 We publicise your project information on our website and share your project information on our social media channels.